 Diversity and Inclusion

-Even as a small start-up business with few resources Ivonne Sanchez Beauty recognizes that inclusion and diversity are critical to our success.
+Even as a small start-up business with few resources IVONNE recognizes that inclusion and diversity are critical to our success.
 We realize the importance of having a Diversity and Inclusion strategy and making this a priority, even without dedicated resources.
 Our commitment is to forge a space for diversity and inclusion, offering services and an experience that is relevant and meaningful.

 Diversity and Inclusion Mission Statement